MonteLogic/MySiddur/proof-reading-scripts/proof-reading-scripts.md

 A JSON array of strings containing the authoritative list of Hebrew transliterated words.
 This list is used by:
 - `check-hebrew-in-english.js` to enforce casing.
 - `check-capitalization.js` to whitelist these words (ignoring their capitalization).

+### `allowed-capitalized-words.json`
+A JSON array of strings containing capitalized words that should be allowed in the middle of sentences.
+This list is used by:
+- `check-capitalization.js` to whitelist specific capitalized words (e.g., "ETERNAL", "Master", "King").
+- Words can be added interactively using the 'a' option when running `check-capitalization.js --interactive`.